score-framework/py.requirejs/README.rst

 score.projects
 ==============

-This module will help you manage your javascript libraries in your next web project.
+This module will provide an easy integration of a require.js base workflow in your next web project.

 This module is a work in progress, thus currently poorly documented :-/